Search Efficient Binary Network Embedding: Problem Definition and Preliminaries

 \subsection{Preliminaries: DeepWalk}

 Borrowing the idea of Skip-Gram model~\cite{mikolov2013efficient}, which learns word representations by preserving context similarity, DeepWalk leverages random walks to generate node context and represents nodes sharing similar context closely in the new embedding space.
-Given a random walk with length $L$, $\{v_{r_{1}}, v_{r_{2}},\cdots,v_{r_{i}},\cdots v_{r_{L}}\}$, for each node $v_{r_{i}}$, DeepWalk learns its representation by using it to predict its context nodes, which is realized by maximizing the occurrence probability of context nodes conditioned on this node: { }where $\{v_{r_{i-t}}, \cdots, v_{r_{i+t}}\}\setminus v_{r_{i}}$ are the context nodes of $v_{r_{i}}$ within $t$ window size.
+Given a random walk with length $L$, $\{v_{r_{1}}, v_{r_{2}},\cdots,v_{r_{i}},\cdots v_{r_{L}}\}$, for each node $v_{r_{i}}$, DeepWalk learns its representation by using it to predict its context nodes, which is realized by maximizing the occurrence probability of context nodes conditioned on this node: where $\{v_{r_{i-t}}, \cdots, v_{r_{i+t}}\}\setminus v_{r_{i}}$ are the context nodes of $v_{r_{i}}$ within a window size of $t$.
+Here, the window size refers to the number of context nodes to be collected, which are located before or after the given target node in the given random walk.